Toward a Spectral Theory of Cellular Sheaves: Introduction

 Topological data analysis is evolving rapidly.
 One particular direction of evolution concerns a change in perspective from working with cell complexes as topological spaces in and of themselves to focusing instead on data over a cell complex --- viewing the cell complex as a base on which data to be investigated resides.
-For example, one can consider scalar-valued data over cell complexes, as occurs in weighted networks and complexes; or sensor data, as occurs in target enumeration problems \cite{curry_euler_2012}.
-Richer data involves vector spaces and linear transformations, as with recent work in cryo-EM \cite{hadani_representation_2011} and synchronization problems \cite{bandeira_convex_2015}.
-Recent work in TDA points to the appropriate generalization of these and related data structures over topological spaces.
+For example, one can consider scalar-valued data over cell complexes, as occurs in weighted networks and complexes; or sensor data, as occurs in target enumeration problems~\cite{curry_euler_2012}.
+Richer data involves vector spaces and linear transformations, as with recent work in cryo-EM~\cite{hadani_representation_2011} and synchronization problems~\cite{bandeira_convex_2015}.
+Recent work in TDA points to a generalization of these and related data structures over topological spaces.
 This is the theory of \style{sheaves}.

-We will work exclusively with cellular sheaves \cite{curry_sheaves_2014}.
+We will work exclusively with cellular sheaves~\cite{curry_sheaves_2014}.
 Fix a (regular, locally finite) cell complex --- a triangulated surface will suffice for purposes of imagination.
-A cellular sheaf of vector spaces is, in essence, a data structure on this domain, associating local data (in the form of vector spaces) to cells and compatibility relations (linear transformations) to cells of incident ascending dimension.
-Data over vertices is sent to data over incident edges; data over edges is sent to data over incident 2-cells, etc. As a trivial example, the constant sheaf assigns a rank-one vector space to each cell and identity isomorphisms according to boundary faces.
+A cellular sheaf of vector spaces is, in essence, a data structure on this domain, assigning local data (in the form of vector spaces) to cells and compatibility relations (linear transformations) between cells of incident ascending dimension.
+These structure maps send data over vertices to data over incident edges, data over edges to data over incident 2-cells, etc. As a trivial example, the constant sheaf assigns a rank-one vector space to each cell and identity isomorphisms according to boundary faces.
 More interesting is the cellular analogue of a vector bundle: a cellular sheaf which assigns a fixed vector space of dimension $n$ to each cell and isomorphisms as linear transformations (with specializations to $O(n)$ or $SO(n)$ as desired).

-The data assigned to a cellular sheaf naturally arranges into a cochain complex.
+The data assigned to a cellular sheaf naturally arranges into a cochain complex graded by dimension of cells.
 As such, cellular sheaves possess a Laplacian that specializes to the graph Laplacian and the Hodge Laplacian for the constant sheaf.
 For cellular sheaves of real vector spaces, a spectral theory --- an examination of the eigenvalues and eigenvectors of the sheaf Laplacian --- is natural, motivated, and, to date, unexamined apart from a few special cases (see \S\ref{sec:prior}).